CivicaDigital/MongoRocks/README.md

 ## Connecting to a MongoDB Server

-`mongo.exe` provides us with a CLI to work with Mongo (there are drivers for languages and GUIs available as well, we'll work with the CLI for a bit though).
-By default `mongo.exe` will:
+`mongo.exe` provides us with a shell to work with Mongo (there are drivers for languages and GUIs available as well, we'll work with the shell for a bit though).
+By default the Mongo Shell will:

 * Try to connect at `localhost:27027`.
 * Will not authenticate.

-So, we want the defaults so just run `mongo.exe` then we'll firstly see more logs appear on the server's output:
+So, we want the defaults so just run `mongo.exe`  Firstly see more logs appear on the server's output:

     [listener] connection accepted from 127.0.0.1:59218 #1 (1 connection now open) [conn1] received client metadata from 127.0.0.1:59218 conn: